s334047/KirunaExplorer-09/Retrospective/Retrospective-Sprint3.md

 - What caused your errors in estimation (if any)?

 1. We overestimated TD managmenet because we based our estimation on the our written on SonarCloud
-2. We underestimated a little E2E testing because we thought we would spend more time on TD management
+2. We slightly underestimated E2E testing because we thought we would spend more time on TD management.

 - What lessons did you learn (both positive and negative) in this sprint?